Open-Wide/openwide-nuxeo-boilerplate/README.md

 ## Open Wide Nuxeo boilerplate

-This boilerplate is targeted toward developers who need to customize Nuxeo for client projects.
+This boilerplate is targeted toward developers who need to customize Nuxeo for customer projects.
 It provides:

 * A Maven archetype to generate a Nuxeo project, complete with its Nuxeo Marketplace module
 * A [command-line tool](https://rubygems.org/gems/ow-nuxeo) to help initializing, building, deploying, running and distributing your Nuxeo project.